cccontro/contro/docs/elements/arg.md

     </li>
   </ul>
   </div>
-  <p class="description">A transitive relation between arguments, where one argument has as sub-argument the other if it derives one of its premises from the other’s conclusion.
-If the sub-argument argument is defeated, so is the dependent argument.</p>
+  <p class="description">A transitive relation between Arguments, where one Argument is a sub-argument of another if its Conclusion is used to derive a Premise of the other.
+If a sub-argument is defeated, the dependent argument is likewise considered defeated.</p>
   </summary>
   <div class="extra">
     <ul>